SteveSandersonMS/dotnet-ai-workshop/instructions/6_RAGChatbot.md

    * Make sure Ollama is running and has the `all-minilm` model available
    * Make sure Qdrant, a vector database, is running in Docker

-If you run the project, you should see it claim to ingest many PDFs, but it actually doesn't do anything with them yet.
+If you run the project, you should see it claim to ingest many PDFs, but it's lying and doesn't ingest them at all yet.

 ## The scenario